ddev/ddev/docs/content/users/install/docker-installation.md

     sudo groupadd docker && sudo usermod -aG docker $USER
     ```

     * You have to start docker-ce yourself on login, or use a script to do it.
-To have it start on entry to git-bash, a startup line to your (windows-side) `~/.bashrc` with:
+To have it start on entry to git-bash, a startup line to your (Windows-side) `~/.bashrc` with:

     ```bash
     echo "wsl.exe -u root service docker status > /dev/null || wsl.exe -u root service docker start > /dev/null" >> ~/.bashrc